aspuru-guzik-group/selfies/README.md

 gsplit -l 1000000 -d --additional-suffix=.txt version.txt split
 ```

-Once the dataset is downloaded and split in the `test_sets/` directory,
+Once the dataset is downloaded and split in the `tests/test_sets/` directory,
-`test_on_emolecule.py` can be run to test the eMolecules set.
+`tests/test_on_emolecule.py` can be run to test the eMolecules dataset.

 ## Credits